American Forts: East

 (1862 - 1865), Bald Head Island

 An extensive CSA earthworks fort located adjacent to and south of the 1818 lighthouse.
 The main work, also called Battery Holmes (eight guns and two magazines revetted with palmetto logs), was located at the then extreme western tip of Bald Head Point.
 This section has since eroded away.
 Continuing southeast was Battery #1 (one gun and a magazine) and Battery #2 (one gun) to cover any approach from Cape Fear Point.
 These also have eroded away.
-Along the fortified line running northeast from Battery #2 to the lighthouse was located Battery #3 (five guns and two magazines), an unfinished battery, and then Battery #4 (four guns and two magazines), which surrounding the lighthouse alongside Lighthouse Creek.
+Along the fortified line running northeast from Battery #2 to the lighthouse was located Battery #3 (five guns and two magazines), an unfinished battery, and then Battery #4 (four guns and two magazines), which surrounded the lighthouse alongside Lighthouse Creek.
 Only this portion currently still exists.
 Battery #4 may have also been known as Fort Hedrick according to some sources.
 Confederate sources appear to differentiate Fort Holmes and Fort Hedrick as two separate works.
 The complex was abandoned and destroyed to avoid Union capture in January 1865.
 The present lighthouse ("Old Baldy") was built in 1818, replacing an earlier 1795 light.
 It was darkened during the war, not relit until 1879.
 Admission fee to lighthouse and museum.
 Passenger-only ferry from Southport (fee).

 A 1900's era fire-control tower for Fort Caswell (2) was constructed near the Old Baldy Lighthouse, about 220 yards north of the old Bald Head Front Range Light.
 A Coast Guard lookout tower was constructed on South Beach (Cape Fear Point) during WWII, near the Cape Fear Coast Guard Station (1916 - 1937, 1942 - 1944) and the Cape Fear Lighthouse (1903 - 1958).